Blyth, Ontario: History

 In 1907, a stop of the Canadian Pacific Railway line from Guelph to Goderich was established in Blyth.
 The daily train included a passenger coach with daily connections through to Toronto.
 The last train was in 1988, and the rail line is now the Guelph to Goderich (G2G) trail.

 In 1920, construction began on the Blyth Memorial Hall, a joint effort by residents of Blyth and the Townships of East Wawanosh, Morris and Hullett.
 The Hall aimed to commemorate the lives of local World War 1 soldiers who died in the war.
 The sod was first turned and first cornerstone laid on July 28, 1920.
 The Hall placed 600 opera chairs in its auditorium and construction costs were estimated at $25,000.
 The Hall was frequently used in its early days for "banquets, council meetings, wedding receptions, Division Court Sessions, community dances" along with vaudeville productions, community musicals and local talent shows.
 However, interest in the Hall waned by the mid-1950s, and the auditorium was rarely used and eventually condemned.
 A local group of citizens campaigned and fundraised to renovate it.

 In 1975, the Blyth Festival produced its first professional theatre production in Blyth.
 The summer theatre eventually turned into the Blyth Centre for the Arts, incorporating an art gallery, choir and orchestra.

 In 2001 Blyth amalgamated with East Wawanosh Township and Wingham to form the Township of North Huron.

 Today, Blyth is a rural Canadian success story.
 The village has been recognized as a model for Canadian rural communities who incorporate arts and culture to diversify community economy to move beyond solely an agriculture-based model.

+Activities

+The Blyth Festival is a theatre with two venues, the outdoor Harvest Stage and the Memorial Hall.
+It has been presenting plays since 1975.

+Huron Pioneers Threshers annually holds a steam tractor show at the fairgrounds and arena during the weekend following Labor Day.
+The event provides a tractor show featuring antique tractors.
+The Huron Pioneer Thresher & Hobby Association’s annual Thresher Reunion is a beloved tradition held in Blyth, Ontario, every year the weekend following Labour Day.
+Now entering its 64th year, the event spills across the fairgrounds and adjacent community spaces, drawing hundreds of volunteers and campers from early September.

+Highlights include: historic machinery in action, interactive demonstrations, live entertainment and community engagement.

+This three-day celebration not only preserves agricultural heritage but also strengthens community bonds—welcoming families, enthusiasts, and newcomers alike to experience the power, pride, and traditions of rural Ontario’s steam and farming legacy.